BerniHiros/BernieHirosIT1025/Project/readme.md

  UPDATE - I will research and report findings on transferring to a four year college after Tri-C.

- I will reinforece visiting counselors.
+ *I  will reinforece visiting counselors.
- Make a plan
+ * Make a plan

- Ask Questions
+ * Ask Questions

- Prioritize grades
+ * Prioritize grades

- Finanacial Aid
+ * Finanacial Aid

- Credit Transfers
+ * Credit Transfers

+ Conclusion

- The only thing I will put in from personal experience is eways to find money.
+ ## I  will only put in from personal experience is ways to find money.
 All Other suggestions are documanted or a locations at Tri-C to find answers